 Home Institution Faculty Sponsor

 If the student is from an institution other than UMB, the student must have a Home Institution Faculty Sponsor (HIFS).
-The sponsor, who is a health professional clinical practitioner working with the aging population or conducting research in aging, will act as a mentor to the student throughout the remainder of the student's academic program at the student's home institution.
+The sponsor, who is a health professional clinical practitioner working with the aging population or conducting research in aging, will act as a mentor to the student throughout the remainder of the student's academic program at the student's home institution after the summer.
 The sponsor will meet at least twice each year with the student to discuss progress and assist the student in developing an academic geriatric career or focus.
 The HIFS must be a faculty member of the student's Home Institution and whose work is relevant to geriatrics or gerontology.